mattvenn/turtleprize/overview.md

 * [Lesson 2 - Loops, variables & operators](lesson-2.html)
 * [Lesson 3 - Sabotage, conditionals, fills & stamps](lesson-3.html)

+All lesson plans and handouts can be [downloaded as a zip here](turtleprize-lessons.zip).

 # Required resources

 * Python installed on computers.